Nevedomskiy/mesto/README.md

       c) What is a module and how to use it;
       d) Export and Import Directives;
       e) Features of the modules in the browser;
+   During the 8 sprints, the following methods were researched and applied:
+   -Destructuring:
+      a) Destructuring of objects;
+      b) Array destructuring;
+      c) function parameters;
+      d) parameters of a method or class constructor;
+      e) Default values;
+   -OOP in interfaces:
+      a) The structure of the files in the project;
+      b) Creation of several classes;
+      c) Layers in the project;
+      d) Description of relationships between classes;
+      e) Working with event listeners;
+   -This binding:
+      a) Ways to bind this;
+      b) Bind method;
+   -Assembling the project. webpack:
+      a) NPM package library;
+      b) We connect the NPM repository;
+      c) Set up the assembly.
+Set up webpack
+      d) Install Babel;
+      e) Set up HTML processing;
+      f) Set up the processing of images and fonts;
+      g) Set up CSS processing;
+      h) Minifying CSS and adding prefixes;

 3. Links to export resources for site layout